 Although snowfall isn’t guaranteed, the surrounding Alps will be seasonably white and provide a great excursion for skiing or other snowy activities.

-For those looking to enjoy the festivities, don’t miss out on the famous Weihnachtsmarkt (Christmas market) on Cathedral Square, which runs every year from 18 November to 26 December.
+For those looking to enjoy the festivities, don’t miss out on the famous Weihnachtsmarkt (Christmas market) on Cathedral Square, which runs from 17 November to 1 January.